rtritto/sw-manager/README.md

 - Click to Check or Uncheck
 - Click A Shift Click C to Check A - B - C
 - Match all version in config: version: '((\d)*.)*'
+- Add open explorer folder after download
+- ?
+Add option to delete downloaded file after downloaded (Update Telegram option must be enabled)
+- Sync/centralize definition type from this project and sw-download-checker
+- Before upload document on Telegram, if document is > 1.97, split in parts

 # Bugs
 - Support PnP (remove patch of `@electron-forge/core-utils` and `@electron-forge/core`):